Roof Replacement Cost in Louisiana (2025): Prices by Size, Material & City

 What’s the difference between “per square” and “per square foot” pricing?

 Roofers often price by the “square” (100 sq ft).
 We show both so you can translate between quotes.
-Per-square numbers jump with pitch/complexity and material upgrades.
+Per-square numbers move with pitch/complexity and material upgrades.

 Do I need a full tear-off?